-There were only thirty-eight of us left, the day Kayla mis-spoke.
+There were only eighteen of us left, the day Kayla mis-spoke.
 At dinner that night no one would sit with her but me.
 We know they monitor us.
-The Thrup are often very accurate at who they kill: organizers, rebels, troublemakers…
+The Thurp are often very accurate at who they kill: organizers, rebels, troublemakers…

 But somehow they missed Kayla.
-The next day, thirty-seven of us came home, including Kayla, but not Paula Glint.
+The next day, seventeen of us came home, including Kayla, but not Paula Glint.
 She’d died silently working on some task somewhere in our floating hell.
-Initially I thought the Thrup had made a mistake and would catch it.
-But when i was helping out of her suit, I noticed that Kayla’s air tank had ‘Glint’ stencilled on it.
+Initially I thought the Thurp had made a mistake and would catch it.
+Some time later, I noticed that Kayla’s air tank had ‘Glint’ stencilled on it.

 I owe Kayla my life.
 Two days ago, Kayla helped me finish a bunch of tasks.
 Each day we get our instructions through a task queueing system in our suit HUDs.
 You have a task and a duration.
 Do the task within the duration, get assigned a new task.
 Fail to do the task … well … learn to breath very shallowly.
 I’d gotten behind, couldn’t get two pieces to fit, was sure I was going to die.